United States Regiments & Batteries > Pennsylvania > 12th Pennsylvania Reserves

 Battle of Gettysburg

-Commanded by Colonel Martin D. Hardin.
+The 12th Pennsylvania Reserves was commanded by Colonel Martin D. Hardin.
 The regiment advanced from behind Little Round Top to the summit of Big Round Top in line of battle with the 20th Maine.
 The regiment’s losses were on July 3rd to sharpshooters.

 Occupied this position (Big Round Top) on the evening of July 2nd and held it to the close of the battle.